vyshane/grpc-swift-combine/README.md

 ### Server Side

-To implement the server, you provide a handler function that takes an input stream `AnyPublisher<EchoRequest, Error>` and returns an output stream `AnyPublisher<EchoResponse, GRPCStatus>`.
+To implement the server, you provide a handler function that takes an input stream `AnyPublisher<EchoRequest, Error>` and returns an output stream `AnyPublisher<EchoResponse, RPCError>`.

 ```swift
 import Foundation